Shilin-LU/MACE/README.md

 conda install pytorch==2.0.1 torchvision==0.15.2 pytorch-cuda=11.7 -c pytorch -c nvidia
 ```

-### Install Grounded-SAM to Prepare Masks for LoRA Tuning
+### Install Grounded-SAM (Official Version) to Prepare Masks for LoRA Tuning

-You have the option to utilize alternative segmentation models and bypass this section; however, be aware that performance might suffer if masks are not precise or not employed.
+Note: This process can be complex.
+You may skip this section and use the alternative Hugging Face version instead.

 ```
 export AM_I_DOCKER=False